jarvisteach/appJar/docs/mkdocs/docs/pythonDnD.md

 * `.setLabelDropTarget(title, function=None, replace=True)`

 Then, if you drag a file or a URI onto one of these widgets, the filename/URI will be copied.
+Or, if it's an image, the image will be replaced.

 If no function has been set, the contents of the widget will be replaced with the filename/URI.
 If you'd rather append the URI/filename - set `replace` to be False.